swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 ##How to program if you must##

-If a bioinformatic task is relatively common, it is likely that someone else has written software to do it already.
+If a bioinformatic task is relatively common, it is likely that **someone else has written software to do it already**.

+Who doesn't want to push the boring, easy tasks to machines?

 Format conversions, paired-read merging, quality trimming, recruitment to references, diploid snp calling, haploid re-sequencing--these are all problems that can be solved by finding out what software purports to do the job, figuring out how to install it, getting the data into the right input formats and getting the results out of